-United States Astronaut Hall of Fame
+United States Astronaut Hall of Fame (Closed)

 Exhibits such as Jim Lovell's boy scout sash and Buzz Aldrin's high school football jersey emphasize the human side of our superhuman spacemen, while displays such as the goggles and flight gloves of John "MIG Mad Marine" Glenn remind us that these guys all flew for Uncle Sam.
-The expected assortment of capsules and hardware is capped by a display of Gus Grissom's controversial space suit, isolated in a glass box and ominously lit from below (The Borg influence again.).
+The expected assortment of capsules and hardware is capped by a display of Gus Grissom's controversial space suit, isolated in a glass box and ominously lit from below (The Borg influence again).
 If you take the time to read the exhibit descriptions (and block out the noise) you will turn up esoteric gems, such as the cue cards that Gordo Cooper used for the first live TV broadcast from space; the music cassettes Jack Loosma brought with him during his 56-day stay in Skylab; a replica of the 4.1-billion-year-old "Genesis Rock" (carried back on Apollo 15); and some unappetizing examples of Soviet space food.

 The last part of United States Astronaut Hall of Fame is its "Astronaut Adventure" activity room.
 Tourists with excess energy can strap themselves into a harness to feel 1/6th moon gravity, or pull 4 Gs in a trainer centrifuge, or sit in a stripped-down arcade Space Shuttle cockpit and line it up for a landing.

-Tailored more to our taste is the "Moon Smell" display, which attempts to recreate the gunpowder odor of moon dust.
+Tailored more to our sense of comedy is the "Moon Smell" display, which attempts to recreate the gunpowder odor of moon dust.
 And we encourage everyone to try the Spacesickness Experiment, where you stick your head inside what looks like a spinning Wonder Bread bag to make yourself woozy.
 You might also want to designate a space-sickness-free driver, as the American Police Hall of Fame and Museum -- a cop favorite -- is right across the street.